zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 Bichu!
 And whosoever is not you, give off!
 It will surely be good for you and peace, if it has been cut off.
 Bichu!
-As in this woods, people will take grass, fuelwood, branches, leaves, or burned, or do whatever he wants, you will think, “People take us away, or burn them, or do whatever he wants.”
-Is it?”
-“No, Dade!
+As in this woods, people will take grass, fuelwood, branches, leaves, or burned, or do whatever he wants, you will think, "People take us away, or burn them, or do whatever he wants."
+Is it?"
+"No, Dade!
 What's the reason for that?
 Dade!
-For this is not me, nor is it me.”
-“Same, Bichu!
+For this is not me, nor is it me."
+"Same, Bichu!
 And whosoever is not you, give off!
 And if it has been cut off, it will surely have a lasting interest and peace for you.
 And, the Picchu!
 What's not yours?
 Bichu!
 The color is not yours, and ye shall be discarded.
 If it has been cut off, it will surely have a lasting interest and peace for you; by...
 (medium) wanting... walk...
 Bichu!
 And those who know not you, let ye be discarded.
-“If it has been cut off, it will surely have a lasting interest and peace for you.”
+"If it has been cut off, it will surely have a lasting interest and peace for you."

-His Holiness Anan said this to Worldworld [SN.35.85]: “Known as “The world is empty, the world is empty”, the great virtue!
-What is called “the world is empty”?”
-“Anan!
+His Holiness Anan said this to Worldworld [SN.35.85]: "Known as "The world is empty, the world is empty", the great virtue!
+What is called "the world is empty"?"
+"Anan!
 Because I or I am empty, it is called 'the world is empty. ' Ah Nan!
 What is to me or what I am empty?
 Ah Nan!
 Eye to me or what I am empty, color... (medium) is empty, eyes... is empty, eye touch... is empty, whosoever is born with this eye touch or fun, or bitter, or not hard to suffer also to me